Skip to content

 Extension Point How

-New model Subclass BaseModel, implement forward() and compute_metrics()
+New model Subclass BaseModel, implement forward() and compute_metrics(), override hooks as needed

 New dataset Subclass DataModule and Dataset